21700119/rasppi_twitter/README.md

 # rasppi_twitter
 ### 1. What does this project do?

-This is a project which can send and receive tweets using python program.
+This is a project which can send and receive tweets using python.

 ### 2. Why is this project useful?